VSolidus/solidus/INSTALL.md

-Building Solidus
+Building Bitcoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Solidus Core reference implementation of Solidus.
+See doc/build-*.md for instructions on building the various elements of the Bitcoin Core reference implementation of Bitcoin.